Proving Shoulder Dystocia Claims

 But medical malpractice cases are also complicated because humans and our health care are complicated.
 Even when shoulder dystocia occurs, it does not always lead to the kinds of catastrophic injuries we outlined above.

 Whatever the extent of injury in a shoulder dystocia case, however, a lawsuit should only be attempted with the guidance of an experienced medical malpractice lawyer.
-A lawyer can help you understand what your legal rights are following a birth injury, gather the documentary and expert evidence needed to prove your claim, and present that evidence in a persuasive manner to obtain a settlement or favorable judgment.
+A lawyer may be able to help you understand what your legal rights are following a birth injury, gather the documentary and expert evidence needed to prove your claim, and present that evidence in a persuasive manner to obtain a settlement or favorable judgment.

-If you believe that your or your child’s birth injuries resulted from a doctor’s negligence, contact the Toronto medical malpractice lawyers of Preszler Law Firm today for a free consultation.
+If you believe that your or your child’s birth injuries resulted from a doctor’s negligence, contact the Ontario medical malpractice lawyers of Preszler Iniury Lawyers today for a free consultation.